IonelPopJara/Knights-Of-Musgueria/README.md

-# Knights of Musgueria Client
+# Knights of Musgueria (Client)

+The client part of Knights of Musgueria.

 Based on [Tom Weiland's Networking Series] https://youtu.be/uh8XaC0Y5MA this small online multiplayer game was developed during quarantine as way to distract myself and my friends.